 My home is in the beautiful Pacific Northwest in a rural town in Oregon.
 My husband, Mike, and I have been married since 1975.
 We have two adult sons, Erik and Matthew, and a beautiful daughter-in-law, Mae.

 My dad was in the Marine Corps for 32 years.
 He is a WWII and Vietnam veteran.
 I am proud of him for his service to our country, and I am very proud to call myself a "military brat."

 My grandmother introduced me to quilting when I was a little girl.
-She made beautiful quilts, including this Double Wedding Ring that won her grand prize at the Malheur (Oregon) County Fair one year.
+She made beautiful quilts, including this Double Wedding Ring that won her grand prize at her county fair one year.
 Isn't this gorgeous?

 A retired social worker, I'm glad to be at home now sewing, cooking, canning, and gardening to my heart's content.
-I have recovered from a life-threatening illness, and I hope I'll have many more good years.
-I hope you'll enjoy hearing about my life here at the Three Cats Ranch.
+I recovered from a life-threatening illness shortly before starting this blog, and I hope I'll have many more good years.
+Mike followed me into retirement in April of 2017, and now we live a quiet life of leisure enjoying our home, traveling, and one another's company.
+Read on, and I'll tell you about life here at the Three Cats Ranch.